The Indiana Wine Trail

 A Bit About Us

 The Indiana Wine Trail is a group of six family-owned wineries located in the beautiful southeast Indiana area.
 From quaint country farm settings to historic wine cellars, you will experience our rich history and a variety of wine styles.
-Open year-round, you can enjoy daily wine tastings and participate in four trail events featuring wine and food pairings.
+Open year-round, you can enjoy daily wine tastings and participate in five trail events featuring wine and food pairings.
 Traditionally each event took place at all of the wineries, but in 2020 the Trail decided to have each of the annual events at one or two host wineries.
 Souper Saturday, the last Saturday of February will be hosted by Holtkamp Winery; Spring into the Valley, the third weekend of April will be hosted by Ertel Cellars Winery; Indiana Artisan Weekend, the last weekend of July, will be hosted by Stream Cliff Farm Winery and The Ridge Winery; and Fall Haul, the first weekend of November, will be hosted by ALL wineries, and Corks & Cookies, four back to back weekends starting Thanksgiving weekend, will be hosted by Lanthier Winery.
 Hours of operation vary for each winery.
 Southeast Indiana is known as the birthplace of the American wine industry.
-While the Indiana Wine Trail is a newer attraction for southeast Indiana, the history of wineries and winemaking go back hundreds of years in the region.
+While the Indiana Wine Trail is a newer attraction for southeast Indiana, the history of wineries and wine-making go back hundreds of years in the region.
 You can learn more about the region's Swiss wine heritage and the immigrants who shaped it by clicking the History tab at the top.

 GPS Tour App will assist you from one Winery to the Next.
 DOWNLOAD before you take to the Trail!